josie-welsh/QGIS-LongProfileModel-Plugin/README.md

 2. Load the layers created by the network tool into your project.
 This should include both a segments layer and a nodes layer.

 3. Navigate to the **Plugins** menu and select **Long Progile Modeler** within the sub-menu.
 This will open a new window for the user interface of the the Long Profile Modeler.
 The plugin is divided into 3 tabs, **Create Single Flowpath**, **Drainage Area - Slope**, and **Modeled Long Profile**.
-You will want to work through these tabs in the above order, as entered/calculated information from earlier tabs is used on later tabs.
+You will want to work through these tabs in the above order because entered/calculated information from earlier tabs is used on later tabs.

 Starting with the **Create Single Flowpath** tab.
-What we will do on this tab is combine information from both of the layers from the lsdtt-network-tool and create a dataset of points that represent one flowpath.
+What you will do on this tab is combine information from both of the layers from the lsdtt-network-tool and create a dataset of points that represent one flowpath.

-4. From the drop down menus select the layers you loaded into QGIS.
+4. From the drop down boxes select the layers you loaded into QGIS.
 Ensure that the layers are under the correct label.
 Nodes layers will likely have  **_nodes** at the end of the file name.

 5. Enter the **Input Segment ID** for the flowpath that you are interested in looking at.
-How do I know what **Input Segment ID** is associated with my flowpath of interest?
-Generally speaking, when we are looking at river long profiles, we are interested in an entire flowpath, from the channel head to the mouth of the river.
+How do you know what **Input Segment ID** is associated with your flowpath of interest?
 Without going into the nitty-gritty details, this plugin creates a flowpath by starting from a given point and working downstream until it finds the end of the network.
 So, whichever starting point you pick will be the furthest upstream point found for your flowpath.
-Because of this, we generally want to choose a channel head as our input node.
+Because of this, you will generally want to choose a channel head as your input node.
 Once you have identified a channel head or starting segment of interest, return to the main QGIS window. select the **Identify Features** button on the **Attributes Toolbar** at the top of the window.
 This will pull up a new panel called **Identify Results**.
 Make sure that the **segments** layer is selected in the layers list, then click on the segment of interest.
 Once a segment is selected, it will be highlighted in red and values will fill the **Identify Results** panel.
 The value labeled **id** is the number you should use for **Input Segment ID**.

 6. The final step on this tab is to select a file name and location for the flowpath dataset that will be generated.
 Generally, keeping this data in the same place as the data from the lsdtt-network-tool is the simplest way to keep things organized.